Oklahoma Sooners: SoonerSports.TV

-SoonerSports.tv is a streaming network and programming block founded in 2012 to carry University of Oklahoma sports programming.
-The network is operated by Bally Sports and the University of Oklahoma.
-SoonerSports.tv focuses solely on University of Oklahoma athletics.
+SoonerSports.tv was a streaming network and programming block founded in 2012 to carry University of Oklahoma sports programming.
+The network was operated by Bally Sports and the University of Oklahoma.
+SoonerSports.tv focused solely on University of Oklahoma athletics.
 The network carries live sporting events, game replays, coaches shows, vignettes and historical pieces.
-The live sports that currently air on the network include one football game through pay per view, one men's basketball game, and select games from baseball, softball, volleyball, wrestling, soccer, and men’s and women’s gymnastics.
+The live sports that aired on the network included one football game through pay per view, one men's basketball game, and select games from baseball, softball, volleyball, wrestling, soccer, and men’s and women’s gymnastics.

-Select men's and women's basketball games, select softball, and select baseball games, are also distributed to the regional Bally Sports networks and their affiliates as part of the programming block.
+Select men's and women's basketball games, select softball, and select baseball games, were also distributed to the regional Bally Sports networks and their affiliates as part of the programming block.